-Two new parks are coming to the Moss Park Neighbourhood as part of mixed-use development projects.
+Two new parks are coming to the Moss Park Neighbourhood as a result of mixed-use development projects.
 The park designs will be determined through community engagement.

 The timeline is subject to change.